open-telemetry/opentelemetry.io/content/en/blog/2023/end-user-discussions-03.md

 **Q:** Where do you go to find documentation and answers to your questions?

-**A:** We have many resources, including official documentation and Github repositories.
+**A:** We have many resources, including official documentation and GitHub repositories.

 To help us improve our resources, it would be helpful to gather feedback from